magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/blocks/integrations/external-platforms/lansitec/check-data-on-thingsboard-block.md

 In order to get more user-friendly view - you can use [dashboards](/docs/{{docsPrefix}}user-guide/dashboards){:target="_blank"}.
 You can download a simple dashboard for this device, it is configured to display a data from "latitude" and "longitude" telemetry keys for device with name "*Devices*”.

-ThingsBoard provides the ability to create and customize interactive visualizations (dashboards) for monitoring and managing data and devices.
+IoT Hub provides the ability to create and customize interactive visualizations (dashboards) for monitoring and managing data and devices.
-Through ThingsBoard dashboards, you can efficiently manage and monitor your IoT devices and data.
+Through IoT Hub dashboards, you can efficiently manage and monitor your IoT devices and data.
 So, we will create the dashboard, for our device.

-To add the dashboard to ThingsBoard, we need to import it.
+To add the dashboard to IoT Hub, we need to import it.
 To import a dashboard, follow these steps:

 - First download the [Check and control device data dashboard](/docs/devices-library/resources/dashboards/lansitec-lorawan/check_and_control_device_data_dashboard.json){:target="_blank"} file.